burggraf/titanium-circular-progress-bar/README.md

 	font.shadowRadius: The font shadow radius
 	font.shadowOffset.x: The x value of the shadow shadowOffset font.shadowOffset.y: The y value of the shadow shadowOffset

+To update the progress bar, call the update method, passing it a new percent value.

 ## example: